Stack consolidation · Deep analysis

 Both are SMB-friendly CRM + email platforms.
 Keap goes deeper on small-business workflows (invoicing, quotes).
 ActiveCampaign goes deeper on email automation.
 Running both is paying for two SMB tools where one would do.

-Marketing automation overlap is consistently a top-5 modeled waste pattern across 100k+ scans of SMB stacks.
+Marketing automation overlap is consistently a top-5 modeled waste pattern across 100k+ simulated stacks of SMB stacks.

 Which one to keep — by team profile